 - having sex without a condom or another barrier method

 Yeast infection causes

 Bacteria do not cause vaginal yeast infections.
-Instead, the cause is usually a type of fungus, or yeast, called Candida.
+Instead, the cause is

-Candida can be naturally present in the vaginal area, but Lactobacillus bacteria usually restrict the growth of Candida.
+This fungus can be naturally present in the vaginal area, but Lactobacillus bacteria usually restrict the growth of Candida.

 However, in some situations, Candida multiplies unchecked, leading to a yeast infection.

 To determine whether a vaginal infection is BV or a yeast infection, a doctor may:

 - Ask about the person’s medical history, including previous vaginal infections, which may have been sexually transmitted.